cvaadv/cva-default-responsive/README.md

 *View the [demo](http://customers.cvaadv.com/cva-default-responsive/).*

-Baseline HTML5/CSS3 responsive template based on [Semantic Grid](http://semantic.gs) for Joomla 1.7+.
+Baseline HTML5/CSS3 responsive template based on [Semantic Grid](http://semantic.gs).
+This is a branch for Joomla 1.7+ templates.

 Includes: